Contact

 MT | Actor modelling of a CCS-network | Bogs, S. | + |

 CCS (Carbon Capture and Storage) technology could be an essential tool in the fight against climate change.
 It involves capturing carbon dioxide emissions from industrial processes, such as cement or steel production, and storing them underground or in other long-term storage facilities.
 Getting the CO2 from the industrial plants to the storage sides will probably involve a pipeline network.
 Building the CO2 pipelines will probably be a joint effort between the different stakeholders based on regulations, policies, and economic values.
 The cost of a pipeline network will probably be too much effort/investment for a single stakeholder.
-Actor modelling can simulate different behaviours of the involved parties and the potential outcomes.
-NOTE: Writing this thesis will need a substantial amount of programming skill! | |||
+Actor modelling or evolutionary games can simulate different behaviours of the involved parties and the potential outcomes. | |||

 MT | Designing a logistics system for collecting, transporting and storing biomass in NRW | Abdelshafy, A. | |